Louise Brealey: Stage

 Her stage debut was at London's Royal Court in 2001 as 14-year-old Sophie in Max Stafford-Clark's production of Judy Upton's Sliding With Suzanne.
 The Daily Telegraph called her performance "a perfect poignant study of adolescence".

 Her portrayal of child prodigy Thomasina in the Bristol Old Vic production of Tom Stoppard's Arcadia in 2005 was described by The Daily Telegraph as "the evening belongs to Loo Brealey's Thomasina".

 Brealey worked twice with Sir Peter Hall.
 First in 2007 on Simon Gray's Little Nell, in which she played the title role opposite Michael Pennington and Tim Pigott-Smith.
 Based on The Invisible Woman, Claire Tomalin's award-winning biography of Charles Dickens's mistress Ellen Ternan, Little Nell followed Ternan's story from 17 to 44 years of age.
-Critics described Brealey's work as "impressive" (The Stage), "highly compelling" (The Independent) and "astounding" (British Theatre Guide).
-The following year, Hall cast her as Sonya in his critically acclaimed Uncle Vanya, the inaugural production at London's Rose Theatre.
-The Telegraph called hers "a name to watch" and The Independent compared her to Joan Fontaine in Rebecca.
-The Spectator said: "Brealey uncovers the pathetic poetry beneath the indolent superficialities.
+Critics described Brealey's work as and The following year, Hall cast her as Sonya in his critically acclaimed Uncle Vanya, the inaugural production at London's Rose Theatre. and Lloyd Evans, in his review for The Spectator, wrote:

+Brealey uncovers the pathetic poetry beneath the indolent superficialities.
 Her big disadvantage is that she’s too attractive for ‘plain’ Sonya, but she disguises this by suggesting a lack of sexual allure with awkward giggles, squirrelly movements and a stupefied beaming naivety.
-All brilliantly done..."
+All brilliantly done.

 In 2011 Brealey was the sex-mad, short-frocked daughter of Julian Barratt and Doon Mackichan at the Young Vic in Richard Jones's Government Inspector.
-She next played three lead roles – Cassandra, Andromache and Helen of Troy – in Caroline Bird's production of The Trojan Women at London's Gate Theatre.
-The Times called her performances "electrifying" and The Guardian said she "pulled off a remarkable treble".
-Brealey talked about the roles in the Evening Standard and wrote a piece for The Times about the experience of going naked on stage, which went viral.
+She next played three lead roles – Cassandra, Andromache and Helen of Troy – in Caroline Bird's production of The Trojan Women at London's Gate Theatre. and Brealey talked about the roles in the Evening Standard and wrote a piece for The Times about the experience of going naked on stage, which went viral.

 In February 2014 she starred as Julie in August Strindberg's Miss Julie at the Citizens Theatre in Glasgow.

-More recently she won Best Actress at the Manchester Theatre Awards for her role as Marianne in Constellations, directed by Michael Longhurst and played the lead alongside Anne Marie Duff in Marianne Elliott's Husbands and Sons at the National Theatre.
+For her 2015 performance as Marianne in Constellations, at The Lowry in Salford, she won the Manchester Theatre Award for Best Actress in a Visiting Production.
+She played the lead alongside Anne Marie Duff in Marianne Elliott's Husbands and Sons at the National Theatre.